Keelymac32/testing-wh-crashes/README.md

 2. This map is fully front-end, and loads data once from the CSV file using PapaParse JS library.
 Optional: You can change the code to fetch the JSON file using `$.getJSON()` function of jQuery, although it is slightly heavier than the CSV.

 ### I still have questions
-Get in touch with ilya@picturedigits.com if you have any other questions or suggestions!
+Get in touch with ilya@picturedigits.com if you have any other questions or suggestions.

 ### License
 MIT